phalcon-orphanage/docs/uk/reference/models.rst

             $this->setSource("the_robots");
         }
     }

+The model Robots now maps to "the_robots" table.
+The :code:`initialize()` method aids in setting up the model with a custom behavior i.e. a different table.

 The :code:`initialize()` method is only called once during the request, it's intended to perform initializations that apply for all instances of the model created within the application.
 If you want to perform initialization tasks for every instance